liveforeverx/dlex/README.md

 4. Files `lib/api.pb.ex` will be generated

-5. Rename `lib/api.pb.ex` to `lib/dlex/api.ex` and add `alias Dlex.Api` to be complient with Elixir naming
+5. Rename `lib/api.pb.ex` to `lib/dlex/api.ex` and add `alias Dlex.Api` to be compliant with Elixir naming

 ## Credits

-Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but as I saw too many parts for changes or parts, which I would like to have completely different, so that it was easier to start from scratch with these goals: small codebase, small natural abstraction, efficient, less opionated, less dependencies.
+Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but as I saw too many parts for changes or parts, which I would like to have completely different, so that it was easier to start from scratch with these goals: small codebase, small natural abstraction, efficient, less opinionated, less dependencies.

 So you can choose freely which pool implementation to use (poolboy or db_connection intern pool implementation) or which JSON adapter to use.
 Fewer dependencies.

 It seems for me more natural to have API names more or less matching actual query names.

 For example `Dlex.mutate()` instead of `ExDgraph.set_map` for JSON-based mutations.
 Actually, `Dlex.mutate` infers the type (JSON or nquads) from data passed to a function.

 ## License